 When exploring quality services for addiction treatment, you will discover that there are many options available to choose from.
 Addiction rehabilitation centers often provide multiple levels of care, such as detox, inpatient, residential, partial hospitalization, intensive outpatient, and sober living.
 Within these recovery programs, addiction treatment facilities will incorporate additional services to aid patients in the recovery progress.
 The services provided will depend on the facility in question, however, traditional therapies are customarily available.

 At Restore Treatment Center, our approach to drug and alcohol addiction rehab features an assortment of treatment therapy programs.
-Having a substantial selection of addiction services, ran by our highly trained team of staff, makes it possible for us to provide our clients with the best, viable care.
+Having a substantial selection of addiction services, run by our highly trained team of staff, makes it possible for us to provide our clients with the best, viable care.
 Every element of our comprehensive treatment plans at Restore Drug Treatment LA plays a key role in the success of addiction treatment and recovery, especially traditional therapy programs.
 Traditional therapies provide a more proficient understanding of each client and their addiction, which allows the Restore staff to create a treatment plan that meets the specific needs of the individual.
-Traditional forms of therapy are used for several purposes, including: identifying underlying problems that may correlate with the substance use disorder, helping clients confide in a personal counselor, and assisting clients in making positive, long-term lifestyle changes.
+Traditional forms of therapy are used for several purposes, such as to identify underlying problems that may correlate with the substance use disorder, help clients confide in a personal counselor, and assist clients in making positive, long-term lifestyle changes.

 - Individual Therapy: One-on-one counseling sessions with a therapist are held on a weekly basis, and are designed to help enhance the emotional and mental well-being of an addict in recovery.
 This form of therapy helps addicts to understand their disease and discuss personal obstacles.
 Clients then learn how to overcome these challenges to achieve a more satisfying way of life.
 Addiction therapy uses various treatment methods and recovery tactics to help promote a positive, perpetual change in thoughts, behaviors and lifestyle choices.